tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-12-20-parole-documentation.md

 ### Rules for displaying information

 We would like to ask the user to enter the new date 6 weeks after the person’s current parole review date or target hearing date passes.
-This brings the service more closely into line with the parole process, in which the new date is not made available until 21 days after the hearing.
+This brings the service more closely into line with the parole process, in which the new date is not made available until 21 days after the hearing outcome has been shared.

 At this point, the case should move on to the Case updates needed page.
 The person’s profile page should also be updated with a banner requesting the new date and some changes to the fields in the Sentence section.